 Angkor Wat is the primary reason most people visit Cambodia.
-It sees over 2 million people per year, and was even named *THE* best attraction on Earth by Lonely Planet a few years ago.
-Here’s a few things you might like to know.
+It sees over 2 million people per year and was even named *THE* best attraction on Earth by Lonely Planet a few years ago.
+Here are a few things you might like to know.

 It’s the world’s largest religious monument.

 Built 900 years ago, the outer walls of Angkor Wat span 1.5 km (0.93 mi) east to west and 1.3 km (0.81 mi) north to south.

 It converted to Buddhism.